 - Proactive, passionate and hard working.

-The application period is now closed.
-The application will open again on June 1, 2018.
+The application period is now open.
+The application will close on July 25, 2018.
 For more information, please contact Marcy Dodson, Public Events and Youth Programs Coordinator at MDodson@childrensmuseum.org or call 317-334-3802.

 REX: Real voices.
 EXtraordinary ideas.

 In May 2015, some members of the MAPS program participated in our speaking event REX: Real voices.
 EXtraordinary ideas.
 It was an evening of insightful talks.
 This inaugural event featured performers, artists, and speakers collaborating to share big ideas and fresh perspectives on a variety of topics, from personal experiences to local initiatives.